 *Assessment criteria are based on scientific literature and expert opinion

-**Close refers to first- or second-degree relatives.
+**Close blood relative refers to first- or second-degree relatives.
 First-degree relatives include parents, siblings, and children.
 Second-degree relatives include grandparents, aunts/uncles and nieces/nephews.

 †Any discussion of medical management options is for general informational purposes only and does not constitute a recommendation.
 While genetic testing and medical society guidelines provide important and useful information, all medical management decisions should be made based on consultation between each patient and his or her healthcare professional.